Distributed Chernoff Test: Optimal decision systems over networks: Introduction

-The architecture of sensor networks are broadly classified into three types: centralized setting, decentralized setting and distributed setting.
-In centralized setting, sensors send all observations to a central processor, where the inference task is performed.
-In decentralized setting, computational capabilities of the sensors are used to perform preliminary processing at the sensors.
-Thus, only limited amount of information, following preliminary processing, is communicated to the central processor.
-The key advantage of this setup is the reduction in the communication overhead compared to the centralized setting.
-However, it may lead to sub-optimal performance.
-Lastly, in distributed setting, sensors are connected to each other via communication links, typically forming a sparse network, and there is no central processing unit.
-Thus, the sensors need to perform computations locally, share their processed data with neighboring sensors, and collectively reach a decision.
-A natural question is what kind of local processing to perform at the sensor nodes, and what fusion scheme to adopt at the central processor (in decentralized setup) and sensors (in distributed setup), in order to reduce the communication burden while keeping a high level of detection performance.
-In this work, we address this question by proposing a statistical test for both decentralized and distributed sensor networks, and comparing their performance with the optimal test in sensor network.
+Previous studies are broadly classified into two {categories:} fusion-center based and distributed setting.
+In the first case, all the nodes of the network are connected to a fusion center --- and two operative modalities are considered.
+In the first modality, the network nodes simply deliver their observations to the fusion center, where the inference task is performed.
+In the second modality, the nodes exploit their computational capability to perform preliminary processing of the observations, and only a limited amount of information is delivered to the fusion center for making the final decision.
+This reduces the communication overhead, but may also result in a loss of performance.
+In the distributed setup, network nodes are connected to each other via communication links, typically forming a sparse network, and there is no central processing unit.
+Thus, to perform an inference task, the network nodes need to perform computations locally, share their processed data with neighboring nodes, and collectively reach a decision.
+A natural question in both settings is what kind of local processing to perform at the nodes, and what fusion scheme to adopt at the fusion center or at the network nodes, in order to reduce the communication burden while keeping a high level of performance.
+In this work, we address this question and propose statistical tests for both settings.